MicrosoftDocs/sql-docs/docs/integration-services/connection-manager/hadoop-connection-manager.md

 **On the KDC server:**

-1. Edit the KDC configuration in **krb5.conf** file to let KDC trust Windows Domain referring to the following configuration template.
+1. Edit the KDC configuration in **krb5.conf** file to let KDC trust the Windows Domain by referring to the following configuration template.
 By default, the configuration is located at **/etc/krb5.conf**.

     ```
     [logging]